lorenmh/coen281-project/README.md

 This project attempts to create a similarity metric by aggregating three types of similarity: User similarity, Text Similarity, and Meta Similarity.

+# Instructions for Professor

+Since all generated data files are much too large to actually package, we've just put our sample similarities inside the results folder.
+To run the program just type the following:

+1. cd results
+2. python aggregate.py
+3. cat results.json

 # Running Scripts

 In order to properly aggregate data, there are two different types of data sources to pull from.
 The first is a BigQuery and the other is the Reddit API.
 The BigQuery data is used in the User and Text Similarity.
 The Reddit API is used for meta similarity.

+The BigQuery file is NOT included in the submission because it's too large.

 ### User and Text Similarity